feiticeir0/Flyingbear_Ghost_v3.1_Marlin_2_Firmware/README.md

 This files use the stock configurations for the FlyingBear Ghost 3D v3.1 They work for me - the Printer is working perfectly fine.
 Still, USE IT AT YOUR OWN RISK
+I'm no 3d Printer expert and this was the first time I've really played with the Marlin code.
+I'm learning at the same time i'm discovering and tinkering .